pajlau/website-temp/README.md

 ## Important legal note for everyone who came there:
 The project itself is the project requested from me for college.
 You can take it, modify it, and use it for your own college project if you want.
 I don't really care about rights and credits, but if your teacher/professor doesn't care you can credit me as the original author/idea giver.
 Thanks!

+## Couple exceptions:
+**If the code will be used publicly, shared publicly at any point.
+You are required to attach the copyright notice.**